 - Recognize primary roles and interconnected nature of sensory processing, regulation, and relationship in early development and overall health and wellness

-- Define the subtypes sensory processing differences and their impacts on regulation, attachment and relational skills, development, and function
+- Define the subtypes sensory processing differences and their impacts on regulation, attachment and relational skills, development, and participation in daily life

 - Identify at least three clinical implications of the sensory processing-regulation-relationship triad and application to the participant’s own practice/discipline/daily life

 Occupational therapists, occupational therapy assistants, speech-language pathologists, physical therapists, special education teachers, students, and other professionals and individuals seeking a better understanding of disordered sensory processing.

 Participants are required to attend the live-streamed sessions in real time to receive a Certificate of Completion for the program.
 Participants may miss 1 session during the livestreamed course to be eligible for a certificate of completion and CEUs.
 The course instructor(s) must be informed of any absences ahead of time.
 Emergencies or unplanned absences will be handled at the discretion of the course instructor(s) and Director of Education.